 What to Do When Plants Bolt

-If you grow vegetables, herbs or flowers, at some point you have probably experienced what happens when your plants “bolt.”
-Bolting is defined as “ when plants grow quickly, stop flowering and set seeds.”
-This term is commonly applied to crops like Lettuce and Spinach but can happen with your flowers too.
-Weather can play a factor in bolting.
-At the end of the spring when temperatures are consistently rising and then are hot in summer, it’s the natural course of events for cool season crops to quit putting energy into producing foliage and realize that they better produce seed if they want to keep the species going.
+If you grow vegetables, herbs or flowers, at some point you've probably experienced what happens when your plants bolt.
+Bolting, defined as “when plants grow quickly, stop flowering and set seeds,” commonly applies to crops like lettuce and spinach, but may happen with your flowers too.
+Weather often is a factor in bolting.
+As temperatures rise in late spring through early summer, cool season crops naturally quit putting energy into foliage growth, "realizing" they'd better come up with some seed if they want to keep the species going.

-But as a gardener there are some techniques to try that will keep some of your vegetables and annuals producing over a longer period of time.
-And, when your plants do finally bolt, there are some things you can do to keep your garden going.
+But as a gardener, you can try several techniques to keep your vegetables and annuals producing over a longer period of time.
+And, when your plants do finally bolt, there are some strategies you can use to keep your garden going.

 Herbs: Harvest often

-With some plants, like the popular herb Basil, grown for its tasty leaves, the goal is to keep them producing leaves and prevent them from bolting.
-The best way to stop them from flowering and setting seed is to harvest the leaves (lots of them and often).
+With herbs, such as the popular basil, the goal is to keep them producing those tasty leaves.
+The best way to stop flowering and setting seed is to harvest the leaves, regularly and thoroughly.
 The more you harvest, the more the plant will produce.

-Some herbs, like Cilantro, will not keep their taste once they bolt.
-In this case, let them set seed and you may be rewarded with another crop of fresh plants the following spring.
+Some herbs, like cilantro, will not keep their flavor once they bolt.
+In this case, if they've already bolted, let them set seed and you may be rewarded with a fresh crop next spring.

 Remove developing flowers

-Other herbs, such as Parsley and Fennel, will flower and set seed when the weather reaches high temperatures in summer.
+Other herbs, such as parsley and fennel, will flower and set seed when the weather reaches high temperatures in summer.
 Depending on what part of the country you live in, these can behave as perennial, biennial or annual plants.
-As soon as they begin to flower, cut them back hard (plants may only be 3 to 4” tall) and they should continue to put out more foliage, extending the amount and period of time that they produce.
+As soon as they begin to flower, cut them back hard (plants may only be 3 to 4” tall).
+They should continue to put out more foliage, extending the amount and the length of time that they produce.

 Cut back plants and fertilize

-Some plants, like the annual Coleus, are grown for their colorful foliage.
+Some plants, for example the annual coleus, are grown for their colorful foliage.
 To extend their season of interest, cut off any flowers as soon as you see them beginning to form.
 You can also cut back plants by 1/3 or ½ to keep them bushy and healthy.

-With perennials like garden Phlox (Phlox paniculata), removing spent flowers as soon as you notice them will encourage more blooms and extend the season of interest in your garden.
+With perennials like garden phlox (Phlox paniculata), remove spent flowers as soon as you notice them, to encourage more blooms and extend the season of interest in your garden.

 Once they bolt

-At the end of the growing season, if you let plants set seed they may sprout from that seed the following spring.
+At the end of the growing season, it's actually a good idea to let plants set seed, as they may sprout from that seed the following spring.
 This is especially true if you don’t disturb the area where they are growing.
-Parsley, Fennel, and certain annuals like Impatiens and Zinnias often reseed.
+Parsley, fennel, and certain annuals like impatiens and zinnias often reseed.